Skip to content

 Building Documentation

-The documentation for Py2DTM is built using MkDocs and Material for MkDocs for generating the documentation site.
+The documentation for Leopard-EM is built using MkDocs and Material for MkDocs for generating the documentation site.
 If you've installed the package with the optional docs dependencies, you can build the documentation site with the following command:

 mkdocs build